 - 1) Develop an understanding of the outpatient management of HIV-infected and other STIs infected persons including: - a.
 Determining when to initiate therapy - b.
 Appropriate prescribing of first-line antiretroviral therapy - c.
 Use of resistance testing and selection of salvage therapy - d.
 Appropriate prescribing of prophylaxis for opportunistic infections - e.
 Providing appropriate primary care to HIV-infected patients - f.
-Management of opportunistic infections - 2) The ID fellow will recognize and treat common infectious disease problems evaluated in the outpatient setting including pneumonia, osteomyelitis, skin/soft tissue infections, endovascular infections, osteomyelitis/septic arthritis, central nervous system infections, intraabdominal and genitourinary infections which may occur in HIV-infected patients. - 3) 2nd year ID fellows will have a more sophisticated understanding of HIV pathophysiology and will be able to apply this knowledge to the assessment of their clinic patients. - 3- Professionalism: Fellows will demonstrate a commitment to carrying out professional responsibilities, adherence to ethical principles, and sensitivity to a diverse patient population and staff.
+Management of opportunistic infections management of ART and TB co-infection - g. management of HIV/HCV and HIV/HBV co-infection - 2) The ID fellow will recognize and treat common infectious disease problems evaluated in the outpatient setting including pneumonia, osteomyelitis, skin/soft tissue infections, endovascular infections, osteomyelitis/septic arthritis, central nervous system infections, intra-abdominal and genitourinary infections which may occur in HIV-infected patients. - 3) 2ndyear ID fellows will have a more sophisticated understanding of HIV pathophysiology and will be able to apply this knowledge to the assessment of their clinic patients. - 3- Professionalism: Fellows will demonstrate a commitment to carrying out professional responsibilities, adherence to ethical principles, and sensitivity to a diverse patient population and staff.